-Data Network: A = {send, receive, timeout, lost}

-Shop with k jobs: A={admit_job, job_finished}

-Electric Distribution: A= {normal, short_circuit, over_current}
+- Data Network: A = {send, receive, timeout, lost} - Shop with k jobs: A = {admit_job, job_finished} - Electric Distribution: A = {normal, short_circuit, over_current}.

-There are several frameworks that can be used to model DEDS such as: finite automata, Petri nets, Markov chains, etc. Choosing one of these frameworks depends on the nature of the problem being modeled and the implementation techniques available to implement this model.
+There are several frameworks that can be used to model DEDS such as: finite automata, PNs, Markov chains, etc. Choosing one of these frameworks depends on the nature of the problem being modeled and the implementation techniques available to implement this model.

-DEDS has been applied to model many real-time problems and has been involved in different types of applications.
-Some of these applications are:
+DEDS have been applied to model many real-time problems and are involved in different types of applications.
+Some of these applications are

-- Networks
+- networks,

-- Manufacturing (sensing, inspection, and assembly)
+- manufacturing (sensing, inspection, and assembly),

-- Economy
+- economy,

-- Robotics (cooperating agents)
+- robotics (cooperating agents),

-- Highway traffic control
+- highway traffic control, and

-- Operating systems
+- operating systems.

-For more details about DEDS applications see [1, 2, 4, 5, 6].
-We believe that DEDS will have an important role in the development and improvement of many other applications in different disciplines.
+For more details about DEDS applications see [1]-[6].
+DEDS will have an important role in the development and improvement of many other applications in different disciplines.

-2.2 Discrete Event Models
+Discrete-Event Models

 As mentioned before, there are several representations and frameworks used in DEDS modeling.
-Some of these frameworks are:
+Some of these frameworks are

-- Automata (untimed, timed, temporal, stochastic).
+- automata (untimed, timed, temporal, stochastic);

-- Pushdown automata, μ-recursive, and Turing machines.
+- pushdown automata, μ -recursive, and turing machines;

-- Petri nets (timed, untimed).
+- PNs (timed, untimed);

-- Markov chains.
+- Markov chains;

-- Queuing theory.

-- Min-Max Algebra.
+- queuing theory;

-- Uncertainty modeling.
+- min-max algebra;

+- uncertainty modeling; and

-- Classical control.
+- classical control.

-These frameworks can be categorized in three different domains:
+- These frameworks can be categorized in three different domains:

-Timed vs. untimed models: the untimed models emphasize the ''state-event sequence" of a DEDS and ignore the holding time of each state, while in the timed models, ''time" is an essential part of the model.
+- Timed versus untimed models: the untimed models emphasize the "state-event sequence" of a DEDS and ignore the holding time of each state, while in the timed models, "time" is an essential part of the model.

-Deterministic vs. probabilistic models: deterministic models assume pre-knowledge of the sequence of events that will occur at any time, while probabilistic (stochastic) models associate probabilities with each event.
+- Deterministic versus probabilistic models: deterministic models assume preknowledge of the sequence of events that will occur at any time, while probabilistic (stochastic) models associate probabilities with each event.

-Computational model: which can be logical models in which the primary questions are of qualitative or logical nature, while algebraic models can capture the description of the trajectories in terms of a finite set of algebraic operations.
-Finally, performance models are formed in terms of continuous variables such as average throughput, waiting time, etc.
+- Computational models: these can be

+- logical models in which the primary questions are of qualitative or logical nature;

+- algebraic models, which can capture the description of the trajectories in terms of a finite set of algebraic operations; and

+- performance models, which form in terms of continuous variables, such as average throughput, waiting time, etc.

-Figure 1 shows the different models of representing DEDS and their characteristics.
+Fig. 1 shows the different models of representing DEDS and their characteristics.
 More about DEDS models can be found in [3].